 To protect the actual job queue files themselves, the HTCondor installation program will automatically set permissions on the entire HTCondor release directory so that only Administrators have write access.

-Finally, HTCondor has all the IP/Host-based security mechanisms present in the full-blown version of HTCondor.
-See the Host-Based Security in HTCondor section for complete information on how to allow/deny access to HTCondor based on machine host name or IP address.
+Finally, HTCondor has all the security mechanisms present in the full-blown version of HTCondor.
+See the Authorization section for complete information on how to allow/deny access to HTCondor.

 Network files and HTCondor¶